LukasLJL/CryptTool/README.md

 4.1.
 On encrypt mode, an encrypted file will be created with the file extension .encrypted 4.2  On decrypt mode, a new folder will be created with the name "Decrypted", where the decrypted file is then located

-5. Its important to mention that, if you want to create a key, you have to create an folder by yourself and name it "CryptTool".
-(Example: ``C:\CryptTool``)

 ## Developer Documentation
 We have a documentation for every part of the CryptTool program